dangkyokhoang/man-in-the-middle/README.md

     - Otherwise, the request is redirected to `URL`.
   - Examples:
     ```` JavaScript
     // Facebook hours restricted to the range from 07:00 PM to 11:59 PM
+    // URL filter: facebook.com, messenger.com
+    // Text redirect URL:
     const date = new Date();
     const hour = date.getHours();
     return 19 <= hour && hour <= 23 ? url : '';